trevormee/HTTP_Server/README.md

 1) Open two terminals (one terminal will be for the server, the other terminal will be for the client)
 2) Compile and run the server in one of the terminals (see instructions above for compilation and running).
 3) Compile and run the client in the other terminal (see instructions above for compilation and running).
+4) Once the client is running, you will be prompted in the client side terminal asking "What is the address of the HTTP Server that you want to connect to?"
+5) Simply type in the IP address that you want the client to connect to (e.g., '127.0.0.1').
-4) Once the connection has been established between the client and server, you will be prompted with a question in the client side terminal asking "What file do you want?"
+6) Once the connection has been established between the client and server, you will be prompted with a question in the client side terminal asking "What file do you want?"
-5) Simply type in the name of the file you want to request from the server (note that the file you request must be located in the root directory of this project) and press enter.
+7) Simply type in the name of the file you want to request from the server (note that the file you request must be located in the root directory of this project) and press enter.
-6) You will see outputs of information on both the server and client window.
+8) You will see outputs of information on both the server and client window.

 **Option 2**
 1) Open a terminal.